ultasun/adventofcode.com-2021-day-1/README.md

 This repository will contain a unique solution to the *Advent of Code: 2021 Day 1* challenge presented [here](https://adventofcode.com/2021/day/1).
 The language used will be [Python 3](https://docs.python.org/3/).

 # Solution
 This section is an *English* explanation of the solution.
-Several variable names used in the script are used in this explanation.
+The several variable names used in the script are also used in this explanation.

 ### Assumptions
 The original problem is not very specific, so the following assumptions were made by the author: